elderfo/amazon-mws-api/README.md

  - I fix it with better set params ability... so it now looks niceier!!!

 Use it.
-Contriburte it.
+Contribute to it.

-it can be seamlesly used in ES2015/2016 way using [babel.js](https://babeljs.io/). with new javascript code features like `yield` or `async` `wait` to put some sugar on your code.
+it can be seamlessly used in ES2015/2016 way using [babel.js](https://babeljs.io/). with new javascript code features like `yield` or `async` `wait` to put some sugar on your code.

 Examples